Goguryeo: Military

 Goguryeo was a highly militaristic state.
 Goguryeo has been described as an empire by Korean scholars.
 Initially, there were four partially autonomous districts based on the cardinal directions, and a central district led by the monarch; however, in the first century the cardinal districts became centralized and administered by the central district, and by the end of the 3rd century, they lost all political and military authority to the monarch.
-In the 4th century, after suffering defeats against the Xianbei and Baekje during the reign of Gogukwon, Sosurim instituted military reforms that paved the way for Gwanggaeto's conquests.
+In the 4th century, after suffering defeats against the Xianbei and Paekche during the reign of Gogukwon, Sosurim instituted military reforms that paved the way for Gwanggaeto's conquests.
 During its height, Goguryeo was able to mobilize 300,000 troops.
 Goguryeo often enlisted semi-nomadic vassals, such as the Mohe people, as foot soldiers.
 Every man in Goguryeo was required to serve in the military, or could avoid conscription by paying extra grain tax.
 A Tang treatise of 668 records a total of 675,000 displaced personnel and 176 military garrisons after the surrender of Bojang.